-The main spine road (but not the adjoining footpath and verges) running from the entrance as far as the woodland gate adjacent to house 60, is adopted and maintained by the council.
-All other roads, paths and garage forecourt areas plus the lighting, sewers, drains and gullies are the responsibility of The Society apart from those (especially drains) within the curtilage of an individual property which are the responsibility of the householders concerned.
-It's absolutely vital to ensure that manholes are easily located and readily accessible at all times.
+The main spine road (but not the adjoining footpath and verges) running from the entrance as far as the woodland gate adjacent to house 60, is adopted and maintained by the council along with street lighting thereon.
+Paths, garage forecourts plus lighting, drains and gullies outside of adopted areas are the responsibility of The Society apart from those (especially drains) within the curtilage of an individual property which are the responsibility of the householder.
+It is vital to ensure that manholes are easily located and readily accessible at all times.
 In particular, they should never be paved or concreted over unless adequate provision is made for easy access in times of emergency.
 For example, recessed manhole covers and frames can be used to replace the original standard flush fit versions thus allowing for inserts of blocks, bricks, stone slabs or concrete to match surrounding areas (ideal for patios).
 Rodding chambers and their lifting keyholes/handles must not be obscured and should be easily accessible at all times.